MailCOPA Multi User Email Software - Encrypting Messages

 Obtaining the Public Keys of other people.

-Look in the Information Bar above the Quick Viewer and you will see a special icon:
+Ask them to send your public key as an attachment.
+Look in the Attachments Pane above the Quick Viewer and you will see a special icon:

 certificate

-Click on the special icon to inspect and/or install the certificate.
+Right-click on the special icon to inspect and/or install the certificate.
+Installed certificates/keys will be included in the address book details for that person.

 Signing Messages

-You MUST have your own certificate installed to sign messages.
+You MUST have your own S/MIME certificate or Open PGP Key Pair installed to sign messages.

 Encrypting Messages